 5. Avoid caffeine, alcohol and snacks before bed

 Caffeine stimulates your nervous system and may prevent your body from relaxing naturally at night.
-Alcohol and food can also impact your sleep by disrupting your sleep hormones.
-Help your body relax and prepare for sleep by avoiding caffeine, alcohol and snacks later in the evening.
+Alcohol and food can also impact your sleep by disrupting sleep hormones like melatonin.
+You can help your body relax and prepare for sleep by avoiding caffeine at least eight hours before bedtime and alcohol at least three hours before bedtime.
+Also, try to avoid eating snacks later in the evening.
 If you are feeling hungry, keep your snacks small and light.

 6. Take a cat nap if needed

-If you’re feeling the effects of daylight saving time, it’s okay to take a quick cat nap during the day.
-Just be sure to limit your naps to 20–30 minutes.
-Longer naps can disrupt your normal sleep patterns and leave you feeling more tired overall.
+If you’re feeling the effects of the time change, taking a quick cat nap during the day is okay.
+Just be sure to limit your naps to 20 to 30 minutes.
+Longer naps can disrupt your normal sleep patterns, which may cause you to go through cycles of getting too much or too little sleep that will leave you feeling more tired overall.